dzenthai/Aesculapius-Telegram-Bot/README.md

-# AesculapiusTelegramBot
+# Healthcare-Telegram-Bot

 ## **Description**

-AesculapiusTelegramBot is a Telegram bot designed to assist users with health-related questions.
+Healthcare-Telegram-Bot is a Telegram bot designed to assist users with health-related questions.
 It leverages ChatGPT under the hood and is built using Java, Spring Boot, Redis, and Docker.

 ---